derpyzza/river/README.md

 River offers the following feature-set over plain-C:
 - An easier to parse syntax ( for machines and humans alike )
 - Type inferencing and a stronger type system
-- Arbitrary compile-time code-execution / stronger macros
+- Arbitrary compile-time code execution / stronger macros
 - Expression-oriented syntax
 - Default function arguments / struct fields
+- Function overloading ( functions are identified by their signatures, not just their names )
+- Limited operator overloading ( limited to basic arithmetic, comparisons and subscripting )
+- Algebraic data types ( discriminated unions, mostly )
+- Method call syntax
+- Nicer array and string types
+- Pattern matching
 - Localized Namespaces ( that is, there are more namespaces than just "global" and "local" )
 - Interfaces
 - Generics
-- Function overloading ( functions are identified by their signatures, not just their names )
-- Limited operator overloading ( limited to basic arithmetic, comparisons and subscripting )
 - Distinct and Aliased type definitions ( or nominal vs structural types )
-- Method call syntax
-- Algebraic data types ( discriminated unions, mostly )
-- Pattern matching
 - A proper module system
-- Nicer array types

 And gets rid of:
 - The pre-processor